JRGTH/mqtt_ups_sched/README.md

 mqtt_ups_sched
 =============
  ## Simple MQTT UPS Scheduler for FreeBSD.
- This simple and configurable script will add basic UPS like functionality to FreeBSD server featuring `mosquitto_sub` command to query data from an existing MQTT Broker server such as [SolarAssistant](https://solar-assistant.io/), also it meant to be executed locally and can be configured to shutdown your server during battery mode or even executing a custom command for definite purposes.
+ This simple and configurable script will add basic UPS like functionality to FreeBSD server featuring `mosquitto_sub` command to query data from an existing MQTT Broker server such as [Solar-Assistant](https://solar-assistant.io/), [Home-Assistant](https://www.home-assistant.io/) Etc, it meant to be executed locally and can be configured to shutdown your server during battery mode or executing a custom command for definite purposes.

 #### Tested devices
 * EASun Power ISolar MLV 3KW-U